Zubieta/Z10Z/content/post/music.md

 _October 4th, 2016._
 <center><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/KDGMU6sdVBE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
-<center>_"Darling so share with me, your love if you have enough, your tears if your holding back, or pain if that’s what it is"._</center>
+<center>_"Darling so share with me, your love if you have enough,\\
+Your tears if your holding back, or pain if that’s what it is"._</center>

 _October 13th, 2016._